ICE lifted its ban on family visits, but relatives still struggle to see loved ones

 Individual facilities also have the discretion to employ additional protective measures at any time to prevent the spread of COVID.
 But advocates for immigrants have raised concerns about the authority given to individual detention centers, most of which are run by private and for-profit companies, and whether judgments to restrict visitation access are made in good faith.

-Earlier this month, 140 immigrant advocacy organizations asked the Biden administration to intervene and urge ICE facilities to offer in-person visits regardless of a facility's COVID status.
+Earlier this month, Freedom for Immigrants and 139 other immigrant advocacy organizations asked the Biden administration to intervene and urge ICE facilities to offer in-person visits regardless of a facility's COVID status.
 They also said video calls for people in ICE detention should be free of charge.

 "Even without visitation, the pandemic was still erupting inside detention centers," Laura Duarte Bateman, the communications manager for the California Collaborative for Immigrant Justice, told NPR.